Brisket can be one of the toughest cuts of meat to master.

 Using the right brisket rub ensures the brisket is beautifully complemented.
 Whether it’s the brisket flat or point, the rub helps to enhance the flavor profiles.

-A traditional brisket rub consists of a 1:1 ratio between ground black pepper and kosher salt.
-Ensure you add a binder like mustard to your brisket then coat the entire surface of the brisket with about 3/4 to 1 cup of the seasoning rub.
+A traditional brisket rub comprises ground black pepper and kosher salt in a 1:1 ratio.
+Ensure you add mustard, which is a good binder for smoking meat.
+Then, coat the entire surface of the brisket with about 3/4 to 1 cup of the seasoning rub.

 Whether you’re a backyard barbecue or a professional pitmaster, the ultimate goal is to cook delicious meat.
 There are many ways to make the perfect smoked brisket.

-By the end, you’re left with a rich dark mahogany crunchy texture with soft, tender meat in the center and a smoky flavor oozing out.
+By the end, you’re left with a rich, dark mahogany crunchy texture, soft, tender meat in the center, and a smoky flavor.

 One of the best ways to ensure your brisket is smoked perfectly is to ensure the optimal internal temperature.
 Follow the guidelines, and you’ll be on your way to creating a masterpiece!